What is a Foster Home?

 Foster parents are encouraged to purchased food and supplies when they can in order to help CAAR keep costs as low as possible.
 However, if a foster is unable to provide these, CAAR will provide needed food and supplies including crates as required.
 CAAR provides all the medical attention needed by our animals.
 The foster will be asked to provide transportation to and from services for their animals whenever possible.

 Medical Situations – We work with several approved veterinarians in the area who provide services to us at reduced rates.
 If your foster has a medical situation, we ask that you use a CAAR approved vet, even if you have an established relationship with your own vet.
 Fosters never pay for medical expenses but we do ask that you transport your foster animal.

 In the case of an emergency, contact Kim Smith, President at 704-506-9551 or Bethany Nelson-McCarver, Kennel Manager at 917-993-3304.

 It happens.
 Sometimes, a foster animal is such a perfect match that they become permanent members of the family.
 If that should happen and you decide you want to adopt your foster, and if the animal is available for adoption, you would pay the standard adoption fee.
-If you are a regular foster and have fostered six or more animals for us, the adoption fee is waived.
 The exception to this would be if you have a short term foster who has been designated for transport.
 These are animals who have been promised to one of our rescue partners in another state and are not available for a local adoption.
 If you have any questions about whether your foster animal is considered a “transport” animal, let us know immediately.